-Did you ever wonder how hackers hack email accounts?
-Or ever found yourself in dire need to know about how to hack into someone’s email?
+Did you ever wonder how hackers hack email passwords?
+Or ever found yourself in dire need to know about how to hack into someone’s email account?

 But is it easy and straightforward?
 No. However, if your attack is cleverly planned even the most informed user will fall for it.